No, not me. I’m done. They wouldn’t have me back anyway … they’re looking for more compliant types.

 Here’s the plan, to be executed over the next few months (no specific dates are given in the leaked letter):

 As before, there’ll be two volunteer categories, non-public and public.
-Restoration volunteers, who work behind the scenes restoring and refurbishing aircraft for display, will continue to operate they way they did before and during the pandemic.
-New exhibits attract visitors and thus generate revenue.
+Restoration volunteers, who work behind the scenes preparing aircraft for display, will continue to operate as they did before and during the pandemic.
+New exhibits attract visitors and generate revenue.

 All Public Program Volunteers will be required to fill a shift in all assignment areas, including the Tram. … Our priority is to get the trams running again, and it will be the daily priority to have this service covered.
 This means it is possible that other assignment areas go unfilled and volunteers are asked to change their assignment for the day to operate the tram.